bfanger/blender-elements/Readme.md

 ## Highlights
 - Desktop first
 - Build as WebComponents
-- Uses Observables

 ### Desktop first
-The focus is on increasing productivity on desktop and taking adantage of things like: hover-state, click-and-drag, rightclick
+The focus is on increasing productivity on desktop and taking advantage of things like: hover-state, click-and-drag, rightclick

 ### Using webcomponents

 Framework agnostic, maybe some React wrappers are needed, but Angular 2 should work out of the box.

-## Uses Observables
-Exposes the data as Observable streams.

 # UseCase: Pixi Inspector
 - No direct access to the data.